dubhater/vapoursynth-mvtools/readme.rst

     * No "planar" parameter.

+    * "isse" parameter renamed to "opt".

 * Analyse:
     * No "temporal" parameter, as it's sort of incompatible with multithreading.

     * No "outfile" parameter.

     * No "sadx264" parameter.
-If isse is True, the best functions imported from x264 will be selected automatically.
+If opt is True, the best functions imported from x264 will be selected automatically.
 Otherwise, only C functions will be used.

     * New parameters "fields" and "tff".